 Although some investors believe the stock market is efficient and the average investor would not have information fast enough to identify overvalued stocks because it's factored into stock prices almost immediately, fundamental analysts believe you'll always find overvalued or undervalued stocks in the market because of investor irrationality.

-So, how can you tell if a stock is overvalued?
 There are various types of useful signals that may indicate a closer look is warranted.
 It's useful to start by reviewing a company's annual report, 10-K filing, income statement, balance sheet, and other disclosures to get a feel for the firm's operations using easily accessible information.

-Look at the PEG or Dividend-Adjusted PEG Ratio
+PEG or Dividend-Adjusted PEG Ratio

 These two calculations can be useful in most situations but may have a rare exception that pops up from time to time.
 First, look at the projected after-tax growth in earnings per share, fully diluted, over the coming few years.
 Next, look at the price-to-earnings ratio on the stock.
 Using these two figures, you can calculate something known as the PEG ratio, using this formula: